 2. Natural Dog Company Skin Soother Balm

-When your dog has a single raw spot, a licked‑off paw pad, or a belly rash from grass, this balm is the answer.
+When your dog has a single raw spot, a licked‑off paw pad, or a belly rash from grass, this balm can be a helpful option to soothe the area.
 It goes on like a deodorant stick — no mess, no dripping — and melts into the skin without needing to be rubbed in deeply.
-Chamomile, cocoa butter, and calendula work together to calm inflammation and encourage healing.
+Chamomile, cocoa butter, and calendula are included to help calm the skin.

-Breeders and long‑time users of this brand swear by its ability to clear up stubborn rashes in a few days.
+Breeders and long‑time users of this brand often reach for it on stubborn rashes, with many reporting the area looks calmer within a few days of regular use.
 The tin lasts a long time even with daily use, and the smell is mild and herbal.
 Some dogs try to lick it off, but a quick distraction for a few minutes allows absorption.
 The company also makes complementary wipes and chews for a full‑system approach.

 Why we love it